jfschwarz/substyle/README.md

 )
 ```

-By using _substyle_, our `Popover` component can now be used with CSS as well as with inline styles:
+That's it: Our `Popover` component can now be used with CSS as well as with inline styles.

 ##### For using CSS, assign `className`